microup/vbalancer/readme.md

 ## Features

+- The proxy (VBalancer) has realized on TCP net.Listener
 - All log write to 'csv' file
 - Size log file can be changed in the config file